Donate to the AAVSO

 - Eligibility to vote in elections and serve as an AAVSO Officer or Board member.

-- A copy of the By-Laws of the AAVSO, the most recent AAVSO Newsletter, AAVSO Bulletin, AAVSO Journal, and AAVSO Annual Report
+- A copy of the By-Laws of the AAVSO, the most recent Journal of the AAVSO, and AAVSO Annual Report

-- The 10 Star Tutorial for those new to visual variable star observing
+- The 10 Star Tutorial (for Northern Hemisphere residents) and The 11 Star Tutorial (for Southern Hemisphere residents) for those new to visual variable star observing

-- A user guide to the AAVSO's Variable Star Plotter -- our online chart-making utility, and
+- A user guide to the AAVSO's Variable Star Plotter (VSP)--our online chart-making utility

-- A number of reference documents covering topics such as Julian Day, object naming, easy to observe stars, and the AAVSO Mentoring Program.
+- A number of reference documents covering topics such as Julian Day, object naming, easy-to-observe stars, and links to resources, such as our Mentor Program.

 Our members have made the AAVSO what it is today and we hope that you will be one of them!